 Clive sits on a number of Boards including public companies, tertiary educational bodies, several community and church organisations.
 Clive brings expertise and experience in strategic planning, financial management, law and compliance and direct experience in conflict resolution.
 Clive hold three Bachelor’s degrees and two Masters Degrees including a MLitt in conflict resolution.
 He was an accredited LEADR provider and is strongly committed to restorative practice.
 Clive served as Secretary of CRS before being elected Chair in February 2018

-In 2000 he joined Real Justice Australia and with Goulburn Family Support Service pioneered the evolution of Explicit Affective Practice through the application of Affect Script Psychology to the principles and Practice of Restorative Justice.
+After retiring from Policing as a Detective Inspector in 1999, he joined Real Justice Australia and with Goulburn Family Support Service pioneered the evolution of Explicit Affective Practice through the application of Affect Script Psychology to the principles and practice of Restorative Justice.

 Tom is a Senior Consultant with the Business Tax Advisory team of EY’s Canberra office with seven years professional experience in advising clients from a range of industries on diverse accounting and taxation issues.